jan9won/notion-page-tree/packages/notion-page-tree/README.md

 ### 🕸 Fetch nested children pages.
 - Pages inside non-page blocks are also fetched.
-- Max search-depth can be set in your preference.
+- Max request-depth can be set in your preference.
 - Main fetch loop uses nodejs timers, so it's safe from maxing out recursion depth.

 ### 🛠 Handle API Errors gracefully.